v-ankita/Shell.ai-EV-Network-Hackathon/README.md

 The detailed problem statement, including constraints and dscription of the data can be viewed in Problem_statement.pdf.

 ### Data provided:
-1. a time-series of EV charging demand data over a region
+1. A time-series of EV charging demand data over a region
-2. a set of parking locations with respective parking capacity/slots, i.e., potential EV charging points within the region
+2. A set of parking locations with respective parking capacity/slots, i.e., potential EV charging points within the region
-3. details of the existing EV infrastructure
+3. Details of the existing EV infrastructure
-4. the cost of charging point installations and operations
+4. The cost of charging point installations and operations
-5. other data related to power constraints, rate of charging of fast & slow chargers
+5. Other data related to power constraints, rate of charging of fast & slow chargers

 2 datasets:
 - demand_history.csv - Contains history of EV charging demand over a region from the year 2010 to 2018